If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-Checking accounts are a better fit than savings accounts for money you use for everyday spending.
-While most checking accounts don't offer interest, they also don't impose limitations on how many times you can withdraw money from the account.
-Most of them give you a debit card and checks so you can withdraw money directly at a moment's notice.
+Checking accounts are better than savings accounts for money you use for everyday spending.
+While most checking accounts don't offer interest, they also don't have limitations on how many times you can withdraw money from the account.
+Most of them also give you a debit card and checks so you can withdraw money directly at a moment's notice.

-Checking accounts are widely available at banks and credit unions as well, and if you get a checking account at the same bank as your savings account, you can quickly transfer funds between the two when you need to withdraw money from your savings account.
+Checking accounts are widely available at banks and credit unions as well.
+If you get a checking account at the same bank as your savings account, you can quickly transfer funds between the two as needed.

-Money market accounts are similar to savings accounts, except that money market accounts often include checks and debit cards.
-The ability to withdraw money directly from the account could make it a better fit for those who want to earn a high interest rate on their savings and also access their money more easily.
+Money market accounts are similar to savings accounts, except that money market accounts often include checks and/or debit cards.
+Since you can withdraw money directly from the account, a money market account could be a better fit if you want to earn a high interest rate on your savings and also access your money more easily.

-Money market accounts typically require a higher minimum balance than savings accounts -- in some cases, you may need a four- or five-figure sum to open one of these accounts and earn the advertised interest rate.
+Money market accounts typically require a higher minimum balance than savings accounts.
+In some cases, you may need a four- or five-figure sum to open one of these accounts and earn the advertised interest rate.
 So a savings account is definitely a better fit if you don't have a lot of money to deposit.
-But if you can afford a money market account, you might be able to earn a higher interest rate than you could with a savings account at the same bank.
+But if you can afford a money market account, you might be able to earn a higher APY than you could with a savings account at the same bank.

-Certificates of deposit (CDs) are another type of bank account with a high interest rate.
+Certificates of deposit (CDs) are another type of bank account with a high APY.
 The catch is you're not allowed to touch the money in a CD until the CD term ends.
-This can range from three months to over five years, depending on the CD you choose.
+This can range from a month to over five years, depending on the CD you choose.
 If you withdraw your money before this date, you will pay a penalty equivalent to one or more months of interest.

 CD rates can be higher than high-yield savings account interest rates, but these accounts are only a good fit if you won't withdraw money before the end of the CD term.
 If you think you may have to, a savings account is a better fit.

-A savings account is a great place to store money you don't plan to use immediately but want to keep accessible in case of emergencies.
-It's also a good way to save towards a big financial goal.
-It's a safe way to earn interest and you won't have to worry about losing money as long as you avoid monthly fees and limit your monthly withdrawals.
+A savings account is a great place to store money you don't plan to use immediately but want to keep accessible.
+It's also a good place to save for a big financial goal.
+It gives you a safe way to earn interest and you won't have to worry about losing money as long as you avoid monthly fees and limit your monthly withdrawals.